godot-escoria/escoria-demo-game/docs/api/SayCommand.md

 ## Description

-`say object text [type] [avatar]`
+`say player text [type]`

-Runs the specified string as a dialog said by the object.
+Runs the specified string as a dialog said by the player.
 Blocks execution until the dialog finishes playing.

 The text supports translation keys by prepending the key and separating